 Early on, more than a decade ago, Smart Village engineered and designed a portable (on-wheels, with foldable solar panels) 1KW solar power station called the SunBlazer for charging hot-swapped lead acid batteries.
 These are still in use today in early and new projects around the world.
 Newer projects in rapidly developing communities are now supplementing grid electricity with solar generated energy.
 Even so, the Portable Battery Kit (PBK) is still in active use for electricity distribution to micro-entrepreneurs.
-Following a 2012 Power Africa workshop, IEEE Smart Village has focused on making a sustainable difference to off-grid communities by co-financing village-scale integrated development energy projects with regional NGOs and businesses in the remotest parts of the world, through an incountry engineer-led entrepreneur model.
-To firmly align such projects to their integrated development organizations to re-invest in their communities in education, entrepreneurship and sustainable energy.
+Following a 2012 workshop at the Power Africa conference, IEEE Smart Village has focused on making a sustainable difference to off-grid communities by co-financing village-scale integrated development energy projects with regional NGOs and businesses in the remotest parts of the world, through an in-country engineer-led entrepreneur model.
+To firmly align such projects to their integrated development expectations, a three pillar approach is prescribed, requiring implementing organizations to re-invest in their communities in education, entrepreneurship and sustainable energy.
 Further, all villagers regardless of socioeconomic status, gender or race, are to be provided equal access to energy and education to grow.
 IEEE Smart Village partners with in-country NGOs and entrepreneurs for execution of approved and aligned proposals keeping implementation costs low, tapping local knowledge and supplementing available resources, while making efforts more institutionally sustainable.
 Each IEEE Smart Village proposal surrounding energy availability along with education, WASH, health services delivery enablement, and supporting entrepreneurs and enterprises aim to reach a million people sustainably in a decade.
 Ray Larsen and Robin Podmore co-founded the Smart Village initiative in 2009 (as Community Solutions Initiative).
 Ray is currently the Chair of this global organization of volunteers engaged with the program partners in the field.
 There are leaders of Committees supporting the teams' efforts in Technology, Operations, Finance, Education, Development, and Marketing.